Hoodfc/notes/TopDownApproach/application-layer.md

 - the request message includes the GET an **If-Modified-Since** header line

 If the object has not been modified, the Web server sends a response with `304 Not Modified` as its status code and message, and an empty entity body.

+# 2.3 File Transfer: FTP

+In a typical FTP server, the user is sitting in front of one host (the local one) and wants to transfer file from or to a remote host.
+He has to provide authorization information (his identity and password), and then he can transfer files.
+HTTP and FTP are both files transfer protocols and have many things in common: for example, they both run on top of TCP.
+The most striking difference is that FTP uses two parallel TCP connection to transfer a file: a **control connection** and a **data connection**.
+THe control connection is used for sending control information such as user identification, password, commands to change remote directory, and commands to "put" or "get" files.
+The data connection is used to actually send a file.
+Because of this mechanism, FTP is said to send its control information **out-of-band**.
+HTTP sends it **in-band**.
+The FTP default port number is \*_port 21_.
+For every requested file, FTP open a new data connection, while the control connection stays open throughout the user session.
+FTP needs to mantain state about the user, as the server needs to associate the control connection with the user; this reduce the number of possible connections that an FTP server can mantain.

+# 2.4 Electronic Mail in the Internet

+Electronic mail has been around since the beginning of the Internet, being its most popular application in its infancy, and still being one of the most utilized applications.
+As with postal mail, e-mail is an asynchrnous communication medium - people send and read messages when its convenient for them, without having to coordinate with the other persone (like with telephonic communication).
+The Internet mail system has three major components:

+- **user agents**
+- **mail server**
+- **Simple Mail Transfer Protocol (SMTP)**

+Let's examine there components in the context of Alice sending an e-mail message to Bob.
+User Agents allow user to read, reply to, forwards and compose messages (e.g. Outlook).
+When Alice finished composing her message, her User Agent sends the message to her mail server, where the message is placed in the server's outgoing messages queue.
+When Bob wants to read the message , his user agent retrieves it from his mailbox in his server.
+The mail server has to authenticate Bob (with username and password).
+If Alices's server cannot deliver mail to Bob's server, it holds the message in a message queue and attemps to transfer the message again later (every 30 minutes or so).
+If there is no success after several day, the server notifies the sender and removes the message from the queue.
+SMTP, the principal application-layer protocol for e-mail, has two side (client and server).
+Bothe client and server side of SMTP run on every mail server: when a mail server sends a mail it acts as a client; when it receives mail from other mail servers, it acts as a server.

+## 2.4.1 SMTP

+STMP, defined in **RFC 5321**, is the heart of Internet e-mail.
+It's much older than HTTP (RFC is from 1988, but it was around long before).
+Although SMTP has a lot of good qualities, it is a legacy technology with certain archaic characteristics.
+For example, it restricts the body of all messages to simple 7-bit ASCII, which is a bit of a pain as it require binary data to be encoded in ASCII by the sender, and decoded back by the receiver.
+It is important to note that SMTP doesn't use an intermediate mail server, if the sender's server is in Hong Kong and the receiver's server is in Italy, the TCP connection is a direct one.
+In particular, if the receiver's server is down, the message remains in the sender's mail server for new attempts and is not stored elsewhere.
+For sending an e-mail, first the client SMTP has TCP establish a connection to port 25 at the receriver's mail server; and it retries later if the receiver's server is down.
+Once the connection is established, the client indicates the email address of the sender and the of the recepient.
+After this, the client sends the message.
+The clients repeats this process is it has other message to send to the server, otherwise it tells TCP to clone the connection.

+## 2.4.2 Comparison with HTTP

+Both protocols are used to transfer files from one host to another, they bothe use TCP with persistent connecton.
+There are important differences:

+- HTTP is mainly a **pull protocol** (users use HTTP to pull info from the server), while SMTP is a **push protocol** (the sending server pushes the file into the receiving server).
+- As stated before, SMTP needs each message to be in 7-bit ASCII; HTTP does not impose this restriction.
+- HTTP encapsulates each object of a Web page on a HTTP response while SMTP places all objects in a simple message.

+## 2.4.3 Mail Message Format

+When Alice writes an e-mail to Bob, whe may include several peripheal headers (`FROM:`, `TO:`, `SUBJECT:`, etc).
+There headers are defined in **RFC 5322**, and are difference from the SMTP control commands (seen in 2.4.1).